Ferndale High School (Michigan): History

 Ferndale Central School was the first building to include the city's high school.
 Its first graduating class was in 1918.

 Lincoln High School, the predecessor of Ferndale High School, opened in 1921 on the corner of 9 Mile and Livernois Roads.
 Despite several additions, it had a 1,500 student capacity and could not handle the enrollment of 2,081 seen in 1958.
 Classes were held in all corners of the building, even basement custodial rooms.
 The cafeteria was so crowded that some students gave up on lunch.
-During the 1946–47 season in the National Basketball League, the Detroit Gems used the Ferndale High School as one of their home venues alongside the Holy Redeemer High School Gymnasium and the Detroit Olympia (when playing in doubleheader matches alongside the Detroit Falcons of the newly-created Basketball Association of America) in their only season as a team.
+During the 1946–47 season in the National Basketball League, the Detroit Gems used Ferndale High School as one of their home venues alongside the Holy Redeemer High School Gymnasium and the Detroit Olympia (when playing in doubleheader matches alongside the Detroit Falcons of the newly created Basketball Association of America) in their only season as a team.

+On November 21, 1955, property owners in the district approved a $6.5 million bond issue to build a new high school.
+Dearborn architecture firm Jahr, Anderson, Machida presented plans in January 1957, and construction began later that year.
+The building was designed for a capacity of 2,850 students and originally had 106 classrooms and separate male and female pools.
+Classrooms opened in November 1958 with full completion of the building in 1959.

-The current Ferndale High School was built in 1957-58, and opened in 1959.
-The architect was Jahr, Anderson, Machida Associates.
-Lincoln then became a junior high school.
-Lincoln Junior High housed grades 7 and 8 until it closed in 1976.
+With the opening of Ferndale High, Lincoln became a junior high school.Lincoln Junior High housed grades 7 and 8 until it closed in 1976.

+As part of the district's 1995 bond issue, the high school media center was expanded and rebuilt with a wall of windows looking over the courtyard.
+The new space opened in 1998.

+Following a district restructuring, middle school grades joined the high school building in fall 2002.
+The schools maintain their own identities within the same building.